 \subsection{Collision Times in a Multicolor Urn Model}

 A natural generalization of the birthday problem is to consider coincidences among individuals of different types, that is, in a room occupied with an equal number of boys and girls, when can one expect a boy and girl to share the same birthday.
 This can be viewed as an urn model with two colors, where balls are colored independently with probability 1/2 and placed in the urns uniformly.
-The event of having a matching birthday is same as the presence of an urn with balls of both the colors.
+The event of having a matching birthday is same as having an urn with balls of both the colors.
+This event is often referred to as a collision.
 For exact expressions of the number of collisions, factorial moments and other related problems, refer to Nakata \cite{nakata} and the references therein.
-The number of collisions between two discrete distributions was also used in a statistic by Batu et al. \cite{batu} for distributional property testing.
+The number of collisions between two discrete distributions was also used by Batu et al. \cite{batu} for distributional property testing.
 Wendl \cite{wendl} studied a very related problem and referred to some applications in collisions of airborne planes, celestial objects, and transportations.

-In this paper the sequential version of this problem, under general urn selection distributions, is studied.
-Consider an urn model with balls of $q$ distinct colors (corresponding to types) indexed by $\{1, 2, \ldots, q\}$, and urns (corresponding to birthdays) indexed by $\{1, 2, \ldots \}$.
-Initially all boxes are empty, and at every time point a color $a\in [q]$ is chosen uniformly with probability $1/q$ and a ball with color $a$ is dropped into urn $i$ with probability $p_{ni}$, where $\sum_{i=1}^\infty p_{ni}=1$, and $p_{n1}\geq p_{n2}\cdots \geq 0$.
-Define $T_{n1}$ to be the first time that there exist two balls with different colors in the same urn, which will be referred to as the first {\it collision time}.
-Then using the Poisson embedding technique, the limiting distribution under general coloring distributions can be obtained as follows:
+In this paper we consider the sequential version of this problem, for general urn selection distributions.

+\begin{defn} Consider an urn model with balls of $q$ distinct colors (corresponding to types) indexed by $\{1, 2, \ldots, q\}$, and urns (corresponding to birthdays) indexed by $\{1, 2, \ldots \}$.
+Initially all the boxes are empty, and at every subsequent time point the following steps are executed: